The 1% Club Rollover: What time it is on tonight, how the new ITV spin-off works and who is still in

-Here’s what you need to know about The 1% Club Rollover, including how it works and when it’s on.
+Here’s what you need to know, including how it works and when it is on tonight!

 The 1% Club Rollover: How does it work?

-The 1% Club Rollover is a brand new special being brought to fans by ITV this December.
-The Christmas treat will run over five consecutive nights and is hosted by Lee Mack.
+The 1% Club Rollover is a brand new special brought to fans by ITV this December.
+The Christmas treat is running over five consecutive nights and is hosted by Lee Mack.

 The usual Saturday night quiz show has been supersized and we are totally here for it.
 But how does it work?

-Beginning on a Monday, each night 100 contestants will try their luck to win the show.
-In a change to the usual format, however, the finalists who answer the 1% question will return the next night to play again.
+Starting on Monday, each night 100 contestants will try their luck to win the show.
+In a change to the usual format, however, the finalists who answer the 1% question can return the next night to play again.

 This means the prize pot can roll over, giving them the chance to double, then triple their winnings – and so on.
 With this continuing throughout the week, it could be huge for some canny players.